ZenCryptoMind/AirchainScript/README.md

 ### Failed to Init VRF error fix

-If you encounter the error "Failed to Init VRF error fix," you need to change your RPC
+If you encounter the error "Failed to Init VRF error fix," you need to change your RPC, roleback and restart your node